Alibaba to ramp up food delivery and lifestyle service offerings with merger and funding – [Reuters, Bloomberg]

 The company will use the funding to further strengthen the brand’s marketing, expanding the product line to introduce more sustainable period-care products, and establish a stronger and well-penetrated distribution strategy.

 Carmesi aims to make periods a ‘safe’ time of the month for women.
-Made of corn starch and bamboo fiber, the pads provide a natural and sustainable alternative to the chemically-laced synthetic pads.
+Made of cornstarch and bamboo fibre, the pads provide a natural and sustainable alternative to the chemically-laced synthetic pads.
 Each Carmesi pad comes with a chic resealable, easy-to-carry, and completely biodegradable disposal bag, for a convenient disposal.

 The company claims to have more than 50,000 customers and is growing at a rate of 25 per cent month-on-month.